skip to content

 • Packaging and Storage Needs: Perishable items often require additional packaging and refrigeration, which can extend the travel distance.

 Different types and sizes of food items travel different distances.
 Smaller containers typically cover shorter distances, while larger shipments, like pallets of produce, may travel further.
 Additionally, foods with shorter shelf lives usually have shorter transportation times to prevent spoilage.
+Processed foods often travel from processing facilities to global markets, increasing their food miles and environmental impact.

 By tracking food miles, we can better understand the environmental impact of our food system and make informed choices to reduce our carbon footprint.
+The global food miles account is used to measure the total carbon footprint of food transportation worldwide.

 Benefits of Understanding Food Miles